gordalina/cachetool/README.md

-  opcache:configuration       Get configuration information about the cache opcache:invalidate:scripts  Remove scripts from the opcode cache opcache:reset               Resets the contents of the opcode cache opcache:status              Show summary information about the opcode cache opcache:status:scripts      Show scripts in the opcode cache stat
+  opcache:configuration       Get configuration information about the cache opcache:invalidate:scripts  Remove scripts from the opcode cache opcache:reset               Resets the contents of the opcode cache opcache:reset:file-cache    Deletes all contents of the file cache directory opcache:status              Show summary information about the opcode cache opcache:status:scripts      Show scripts in the opcode cache stat